saramcel/Group5_Final_Project/README.md

 - KidneyDisease
 - SkinCance

-### Preliminary Feature Engineering and Preliminary Feature Selection (including decision-making process)
+### Preliminary Feature Engineering and Preliminary Feature Selection
 #### AgeCategory | Diabetes | SleepTime

 - AgeCategory for the original database had 13 different groupings with a span of 5 years each.
 To highlight the particular risk correlated with Heart Disease and increased age, the groupings were split into the following AgeRisk Bins.